BavarianByte/project-glinux/Readme.md

                         Main Version.Year.Small Update

-- Main Version: Once this is out of heavy development, this number will once reach 1.
+- Main Version: Once this is out of heavy development and stable, this number will once reach 1.
 - Year: The last two digits of the current year.
 - Small update: (Could) go up infinite, and marks smaller, but significant changes.